 Traffic is two way and concerns not only the consumer countries but also those producing the oil, gas or other products.

-There is also a difference between vulnerability to disruption and likelihood of it happening.
+There is also a difference between vulnerability to disruption and the likelihood of it happening.

 If Suez were closed, commercial shipping would simply go around the long way, yes this would add time and cost but in what circumstances would this happen anyway.